Max-Ratcliff/portfolio/src/content/projects/classwork/index.md

 ### AM 198F (no projects yet)

-Independent study with Dr Marcella Gomez on ML for undergraduate research
+Independent study with Dr Marcella Gomez on ML fundamentals for undergraduate research

 ## Spring 2025

-### CSE 130 (IP)
+### CSE 130

 Principles of Computer Systems Design, learning about computer systems design, including operating systems, networking, and distributed systems.
 Currently building a multithreaded HTTP server in C

-### CSE 107 (IP)
+### CSE 107 (no projects)

 Intro to Statistics and Probability, learning about probability theory, random variables, and statistical inference.

-### AM 198F (IP)
+### AM 198F

-Independent study with Dr Marcella Gomez on ML for undergraduate research, currently working on a classifier model to automate data extraction from images of germinating bacteria
+Independent study with Dr Marcella Gomez on ML fundamentals for undergraduate research, currently working on a data extraction pipeline that leverages computer vision to automate data extraction from images of germinating bacteria, and feeds cleaned data into an LSTM model to predict next frame germination patterns.

+## Fall 2025

+### AM114 (IP)

+Intro to discrete dynamical systems, learning about chaos, limit cycles, and bifurcations.

+### CSE140 (IP)

+Intro to machine learning, learning about search and pathfinding algorithms and basic ML algorithms.

+### PHYS5C (IP)

+Intro to electricity and magnetism.